Small Area Estimation of General Indicators in Off-Census Years

 When mixed models are specified at the unit level, empirical best prediction requires a unit-level survey in which the target variable and several auxiliary variables are observed and a contemporaneous census that contains microdata on the same auxiliary variables.
 Empirical best prediction additionally requires the identification of the survey units in the census file, which is not always feasible.
-To avoid this step, a small variation of the EB predictor, called Census EB (CEB), was developed, and the bootstrap procedure was extended for the estimation of the MSE \citep{molina_desagregacion_2019}.
-Under the LMM of \cite{battese1988error}, a further extension of the CEB predictor was proposed by \cite{corral2020pull} to include heteroskedasticity and survey weights, similarly to the pseudo-EB procedure of \cite{guadarrama2018small} and using survey-weighted estimators of variance components as in Van der Weide~(\citeyear{vanderweide2011}).
+To avoid this step, a small variation of the EB predictor, called Census EB (CEB), was developed, and the bootstrap procedure was extended for the estimation of the MSE \parencite{molina_desagregacion_2019}.
+Under the LMM of \textcite{battese1988error}, a further extension of the CEB estimator was proposed by \textcite{corral2020pull} to include heteroskedasticity and survey weights, similarly to the pseudo-EB procedure of \textcite{guadarrama2018small} and using survey-weighted estimators of variance components as in \textcite{vanderweide2011}.
 This extended Census pseudo-EB procedure has been implemented within the World Bank methodology for poverty mapping.
-Examples of application of the original EB procedure of \cite{molina2010small} to poverty estimation using survey and census microdata can be seen, e.g., in \cite{molina2010small}, \cite{molina_empirical_2018}, \cite{molina_desagregacion_2019}, and \cite{molina_2020_palestina}.
+Examples of application of the original EB procedure of \textcite{molina2010small} to poverty estimation using survey and census microdata can be seen, e.g., in \textcite{molina2010small}, \textcite{molina_empirical_2018}, \textcite{molina_desagregacion_2019}, and \textcite{molina_2020_palestina}.